Social Entrepreneurship Certificate

-The Augsburg Graduate Certificate Program in Social Entrepreneurship is designed for students interested in obtaining the skills and competencies necessary for the entrepreneurial pursuit of social impact; recognizing the unique challenges, opportunities, and qualities associated with trying to create social value.
 The Social Entrepreneurship Certificate will expose students to the skills, knowledge, and perspectives necessary to pursue social impact entrepreneurially, effectively, and pragmatically.
 The program has been designed to serve those students who aspire at some point in their lives to be social entrepreneurs, executives in social-purpose organizations, philanthropists, board members, or leading volunteers in their communities and the social sector.
 The certificate program will also appeal to students interested in incorporating strategies for social impact into their business and entrepreneurial careers.
-Simply put, if you want to change the world and need to obtain the skills and network to do it, this program will equip you with frameworks and tools you need to understand and create real change.

 Two Social Entrepreneurship Courses (required):

-- MBA 583 – Social Entrepreneurship I: Entrepreneurial Execution, Planning and Strategy for Social Innovation-based Ventures
+MBA 583 – Social Entrepreneurship I: Execution, Planning and Strategy for Social Innovation-based Ventures

-- MBA 538 – Non-Profit Finance, Funding and Enterprise
+MBA 599 – Special Topics: Non-Profit Finance, Funding and Enterprise

 Two Electives from the following courses:

 MBA 592 – Leadership: Ethics, Vision and Transformation